 Of course there’s no perfect ideal for everyone and every situation.
 But in our view there are 3 things every Leipzig accommodation hunter should keep in mind; Noise, Layout, and Level.

 Noise from neighbours is not much of problem due to solid walls in Altbau buildings and good construction methods in newer builds, but street noise can be a problem in Leipzig.
 The rows of beautiful Altbau architecture has a downside in that sound can travel and echo further than you might think.
 Not many streets are pedestrianised so vehicle noise is everywhere.
 Many apartments are undesireable due to traffic, tram and pedestrian noise.
-Be careful about renting or buying without having first viewed the property and assessed the noise levels.
+Be careful about renting or buying without having first assessed the noise levels.
 We recommend avoiding streets with tram lines.
 It’s worth considering apartments in back houses.
 These are buildings occupying the rear central courtyards behind the Altbau.
 You may be somewhat overlooked (though not always) but you’ll be insulated from the noise of the city

 Many flats have opposing aspects with the bedroom and/or kitchen overlooking the quieter rear courtyard and the living room overlooking the public street in front.
 However some apartments are single aspect, this often means all rooms overlook the street.
 Opposing aspect apartments ventilate well and you will appreciate the cross breezes on a hot summers day.
 You can negotiate cheaper rent or purchase price for a single aspect apartment.

 In our view, a well-positioned balcony or roof terrace is a must.
 On the frequent hot summer days you’ll enjoy sitting outside and it’s a good place for smokers.
 A private outside space is a nice feature especially if you are not located near one of Leipzig’s many parks.